open-quantum-safe/liboqs/README.md

 - `kat_kem`: Program that generates known answer test (KAT) values for all enabled key encapsulation mechanisms using the same mechanism as the NIST submission requirements, for checking against submitted KAT values
 - `speed_kem`: Benchmarking program for key encapsulation mechanisms; see `./speed_kem --help` for usage instructions
 - `example_kem`: Minimal runnable example showing the usage of the KEM API
-- `minimal_kex_oqs`: Minimal runnable example showing the usage of the kex exchange API (to be removed)
 - `minimal_sig_oqs`: Minimal runnable example showing the usage of the signature API (to be removed and replaced by `example_sig`)
 - `test_aes`, `test_rand`, `test_sha3`: Simple test harnesses for crypto sub-components